singulritarian7/Capstone-Project_R/README.md

 # Capstone-Project_R of Data Science Coursera especialization
-Next word prediction shinyapp with N-Grams models
-The link to shinyapp is :
+Top next thre words prediction shinyapp with N-Grams models The link to shinyapp is :
 <https://mimispoke.shinyapps.io/Shiny_Algorithm/>
 The link to presentation of the project is: